projectfluent/fluent/guide/special.md

 | `\\` | The literal backslash. |

-Escape sequences are rarely needed, but Fluent supports them for the sake of edge-cases.
+Escape sequences are rarely needed, but Fluent supports them for the sake of edge cases.
 In real life application using the actual character in the regular text should be preferred.

 ```